marcos-sem-s/datacamp-exercises/Understanding Data Engineering/03 - Moving and processing data.md

 | Azure Virtual Machines | AWS Redshift (data warehouse) |
 | AWS EC2 | Snowflake Data Warehouse |
 |  | Google Cloud Datastore (NoSQL) |

+> Snowflake, founded in 2012, is disrupting the data warehouse industry and enjoyed a 174% revenue growth in 2019.
+That might be a name to remember!
+Alright, excellent job!
+In a couple hours, you went from wondering what data engineering is to being able to classify cloud solutions.
+Impressive!
+One last video and you're good to go!